 The first thing you should know is that there is a difference between itemizing on a Schedule A for things like state and local income and property taxes, medical expenses, and contributions and listing expenses on a Schedule C which is where you put the income and expenses for your freelance business.
 A number of people have asked what they are going to do if they can’t itemize their business expenses.
-The answer is that they can take the same expenses as they could before for their business.
-They may or may not be able to itemize any more on their Schedule A depending on their particular circumstances.
+The answer is that they can pretty much take the same expenses they could before for their business.
+They may or may not be able to itemize any more depending on their particular circumstances.

-The second thing is that effective tax year 2018, there will be a new passthrough rule that will enable many freelancers to take a 20% deduction of their Qualified Business Income on their Schedule C’s.
-An individual taxpayer will qualify for this deduction for qualified business income (or pass-through entity deduction).
-This deduction will not change the amount of self-employment tax they pay but it will reduce the income tax paid.
+The second thing is there is now a new passthrough rule that will enable many freelancers to take a 20% deduction of their Qualified Business Income on their Schedule C’s.
+Effective tax year 2018, an individual taxpayer will qualify for this deduction for qualified business income (or pass-through entity deduction) This deduction will not change the amount of self-employment tax they pay but it will reduce the income tax paid.

 What is a pass-through?
 A pass-through is any entity that passes through the income to the taxpayer.
 What qualifies?
 Schedule C income, S-corporation income and partnership income.
 A freelancer can be a single member LLC or simply a sole proprietor.

 For whom do the threshold amounts matter?
-Here is where more lack of clarity comes in.
 If you are a specified service activity and earn above the threshold amounts (and phase out), you won’t be able to take the deduction.
 What is a specified service activity?
-It means activity in the fields of health, law, accounting, actuarial science, performing arts, consulting, athletics, financial services, brokerage services, including investing and investment management, trading, or dealing in securities, partnership interests, or commodities, and any trade or business where the principal asset of such trade or business is the reputation or skill of one or more of its employees.
+It means activity in the fields of health, law, engineering, architecture, accounting, actuarial science, performing arts, consulting, athletics, financial services, brokerage services, including investing and investment management, trading, or dealing in securities, partnership interests, or commodities, and any trade or business where the principal asset of such trade or business is the reputation or skill of one or more of its employees.

 What this means is that if you are in any of the named fields and your taxable income is more than the threshold amount or the phaseout amount, you are out of luck and don’t qualify for the deduction.

 What must be understood is that when tax bills pass, there can be years of uncertainty about certain things.
+This section of the law leaves many specific questions that will have to be worked out.
 This tax bill was passed without lengthy congressional hearings so that we don’t even have congressional intent as to what this phrase means.

 These provisions expire after 2025.

-It is not yet clear if each state will allow this passthrough deduction.
-If they have not done so before, each state will have to issue their instructions on this for the 2018 tax season.
+It is not yet clear if any state will allow this passthrough deduction.
+Each state will have to issue their instructions on this for the 2018 tax season.

-Besides the pass-through provisions, filing Schedule C’s for the 2018 tax year as a freelancer will remain the same as before.
-Filing the rest of the tax returns as an individual person or as married filing joint people will change in many ways especially regarding itemizing on a Schedule A or taking a standard deduction and taking exemptions.
+Filing as an individual or as married filing joint people will change in many ways especially regarding itemizing on a Schedule A or taking a standard deduction and taking exemptions.

 In this article, I’ve tried to cover the things that are most relevant for freelancers as freelancers.
-The other information is widely available and not covered here.
+The other informatio